Tour start → end dates | Price | Enquire |

 Optional Activities: Chobe River Sunset Cruise

-Consider an early morning safari drive in Chobe, then buckle your seat belts as we cross the border today and venture into Zimbabwe at the Kazangula border post to see the awe-inspiring Victoria Falls.
+We will cross the border today as we venture into Zimbabwe at the Kazangula border post to see the awe-inspiring Victoria Falls.
 Please ensure you have the correct visa ready at the border.
 The Zambezi River has eroded a passage over time which has deepened into an exit gorge forming Victoria Falls.
 On arrival we sit down to enjoy a traditional meal courtesy of the Lusumpuko Women’s Club.
 Enjoy a farm-to-table style meal with local seasonal produce while supporting the local community.
-Enhance your adventure by pre-booking the Chobe National Park Safari Drive.
-Embark on an early morning game drive within the park before crossing the border from Botswana to Zimbabwe at the Kazungula border post.
-Continue onward to Victoria Falls town, the perfect base for exploring the magnificent falls and participating in a variety of thrilling activities.
-Explore Victoria Falls, a great base from which to see the falls, as well as participate in some exciting activities.

 Meals: Breakfast, Lunch